 It’s more convenient than ever to recycle paint in Colorado.
-Since the start of the Colorado paint stewardship program in July 2015, PaintCare has set up 150 drop-off sites in Colorado.
+Since the start of the Colorado paint stewardship program in July 2015, PaintCare has set up 178 drop-off sites in Colorado.
 Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint, and they are available to any household and business in Colorado.
 These stores accept paint whenever they are open for business year round.

-A number of PaintCare drop-off sites are household hazardous waste programs — either facilities or “round-up events.”
-These programs are run by a local county or city government agencies, often in partnership with the local garbage and recycling company or transfer station.
-In addition to accepting paint, these programs usually accept other hazardous wastes such as pesticides or solvents.
+Some PaintCare drop-off sites are household hazardous waste programs, either facilities or “round-up events.”
+These programs are run by local county or city government agencies, often in partnership with the local garbage and recycling company or transfer station.
+In addition to paint, these programs usually accept other hazardous wastes such as pesticides or solvents.

 A few restrictions apply: there are limits on how much paint can be dropped off per visit.
 Also, note that certain businesses–those that produce more than 220 pounds (about 20-30 gallons) of hazardous waste per month–can only drop off latex paint (they may not drop off oil-based paint).
 When you decide it’s time to recycle your paint, please call the site ahead of time to confirm their hours and to make sure they have space to accept the amount of paint you would like to recycle.